eldoriarpg/SchematicBrushReborn/readme.md

 Arguments: `<schematic sets...> <flags>`
 Permission: `schematicbrush.brush.use`

 This command is the core of schematic brush.
-It allows you to create a schematic brush on a item.
+It allows you to create a schematic brush on an item.

 ![space](http://chojo.u.catgirlsare.sexy/yZsxd5nh.png)